debianchef/101/uncle_debian_notes_on_basic_solidity.md

 >[!NOTE]
 >`pragma solidity ^0.8.0;` is a directive that specifies the version of the Solidity compiler to use.
-It ensures that the contract is compiled with a version of Solidity that is compatible with 0.8.0 or any newer version that does not introduce breaking changes.
+It ensures that the contract is compiled with a version of Solidity that is compatible with `0.8.0` or any newer version that does not introduce breaking changes.
 This helps prevent issues that might arise from using an incompatible compiler version.
+You  can also specify your desired version to write your contracts
 #### Loops

 Solidity supports all the necessary loops just in other programming language.